absdnd/kaustubh-sadekar.github.io/_portfolio/p170-OmniCV-Library-contains-implementation-of-various-mathematical-models-for-omnidirectional-camera.md

 * Real-time streaming using an omnidirectional camera.
 * Flask server to transform the frame from the stream and provide 360° pan view.
-* App interface to view the 360° video with GUI that enables the user to pan the view.
+* App interface to view the 360° video with a GUI that enables the user to pan the view.
-* Software supports horizontal as well as vertical orientation of the streaming camera.
+* Software supports horizontal as well as the vertical orientation of the streaming camera.

 <p align='center'>
   <img src='/images/viewer1.gif'>